 major risk exposures, their potential financial impact on us and the steps we take to manage them.

-Mr. Bruno served as President of the Petroleum Services division within Core Laboratories’ Reservoir Description segment from July 2015 through January 31, 2018.
-On that latter date, he was named as the President of the Company, assuming that role from Mr. David Demshur, who has served as Chairman, Chief Executive Officer and President.
-Mr. Demshur will remain as the Company’s Chairman and Chief Executive Officer.
-Prior to being named as President of Petroleum Services division in July 2015, Mr. Bruno was the General Manager of U.S. Rocks from 1999 to July 2015.
+On May 20, 2020, Mr. Bruno was named as Chairman and Chief Executive Officer, assuming these roles from Mr. David Demshur.
+Mr. Bruno has served as President and Chief Operating Officer of Core Laboratories since January 31, 2018.
+Prior to that time, Mr. Bruno served as President of the Petroleum Services division within Core Laboratories’ Reservoir Description segment from July 2015 through January 31, 2018 and as General Manager of U.S. Rocks from 1999 to July 2015.
 Prior to joining the Company, he was employed at an oil and gas service company for 14 years before it was acquired by Core Laboratories in 1999.
 Mr. Bruno received a Master’s of Science degree in Geology in 1987 from the University of Houston.
 He has attended numerous investor conferences over the past few years and has begun developing relationships with the investment community.

 Ms. Carnes retired from PricewaterhouseCoopers LLP (“PwC”) in June 2016, where she had a thirty-four year career with the firm.
 She was an Assurance Partner serving large, publicly traded companies in the energy industry.
 Ms. Carnes held a number of leadership positions with PwC including the Houston office Managing Partner.
 She also served as PwC’s Energy and Mining leader for the United States where she led the firm’s energy and mining assurance, tax and advisory practices.
 In these roles, she was responsible for leading the design and execution of the market and sector strategies, business development, compensation, professional development, succession planning, and client satisfaction.
 As an Assurance Partner, Ms. Carnes had vast experience with capital markets activities and was the lead audit partner on some of the largest merger and acquisition transactions completed in the energy sector.
 Ms. Carnes also served as one of PwC’s Risk Management Partners and was PwC’s United States representative on the firm’s Global Communities Board.
 She is a member of the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants.
 Ms. Carnes is the Chairman of the Governing Board of The Greater Houston Community Foundation, and has chaired their Compensation, Strategy, and Finance & Administration Committees.
 She is also a member of the Board of Trustees at Texas Children’s Hospital where she serves on the Audit and Compliance; Operations, Planning and Development; and Risk Management and Insurance Committees.
 Her financial expertise and experience in working with and auditing public companies in the energy industry, and her operational experience at PwC, a professional services firm, allow her to provide important insight to the Company.